MadSciTech/legal-agreements/terms-and-condition.md

 <h3>1.
 Your relationship with Mad Scientist Technologies</h3>
 1.1 Your use of Mad Scientist Technologies’ products, software, services and web sites (referred to collectively as the “Services” in this document and excluding any services provided to you by Mad Scientist Technologies under a separate written agreement) is subject to the terms of a legal agreement between you and Mad Scientist Technologies.
-“Mad Scientist Technologies” means Mad Scientist Technologies, Inc., whose principal place of business is at 3100 State Street, Suite A4, Quincy, Illinois 62301, United States.
+“Mad Scientist Technologies” means Chris Holbrook d/b/a Mad Scientist Technologies, whose principal place of business is at 3100 State Street, Suite A4, Quincy, Illinois 62301, United States.
 This document explains how the agreement is made up, and sets out some of the terms of that agreement.

 1.2 Unless otherwise agreed in writing with Mad Scientist Technologies, your agreement with Mad Scientist Technologies will always include, at a minimum, the terms and conditions set out in this document.
 These are referred to below as the “Terms”.